fardinjafrul/website/README.md

 ### 2️⃣ Update images

-This portfolio site includes 3 images: top section background, "About me" background and portfolio section (desk).
+This Random site includes 3 images: top section background, "About me" background and Random section (desk).
 These can be any **landscape** sized images of your choosing from your own collection, or found that have a license allowing you to use without attribution.

 A couple possible sites to find photos are [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com).
 Photos, illustrations, vectors, your choice!
 When you find your images, save each one to `/src/images` with a short, meaningful file name.